InnoGreenTech/Solar-connected-greenhouse/README.md

 -----------------

 Sensors of greenhouse:
+color:green

-1. color:green Temperature
+1. Temperature
-2. color:green Humidity
+2. Humidity
-3. color:green Temperature of soil
+3. Temperature of soil
-4. color:green Humidity of soil
+4. Humidity of soil
-5. color:green Temperature of water
+5. Temperature of water
-6. color:green Level of water
+6. Level of water
-7. color:green CO2
+7. CO2
-8. color:green Luminosity
+8. Luminosity
+color:black